Chervona Ruta (festival): Later editions

-Impact
+Impact and Legacy

 Ruta Fest made a real "revolution" in Ukrainian culture, which impacted wider society.
 The festival gave birth to new youth music that had not existed before.
 Previously, Ukrainian youth, without domestic idols, had to settle for variety shows from Moscow, or listen to Western pop stars.
 Many of the songs performed for the first time at the festival immediately became hits, popular with millions of people.
 The winners of "Ruta-89" and their songs were the top performers in many charts and polls.
 Musicians who were relatively obscure only days previously turned into Ukrainian youth idols overnight.
 For the first time, a large part of the population, and especially young people, began to admire Ukrainian music, which became part of their lives.

 Chervona Ruta also launched a national show business in Ukraine.
 It was Ruta who became the first customer for the technical (stage, sound, light, recording studios, music equipment, reproduction of music production) and creative (composers, arrangers, sound producers, poets, etc.) support such events.
 During the first Ruta Fest the festival records were sold out and did not satisfy even a tenth of the demand.
 And after the festival was held the first ever Ukrainian concert tour: 87 concerts of the winners of "Ruth-89" all over Ukraine were held with unprecedented success in crowded halls.
 The music of the festival began to gather huge audiences in the hundreds of thousands of spectators at the stadiums and large squares attracted by the artistic value of the concerts (previously, so many people only gathered for political rallies).

+In honor of the 1989 Chervona Ruta Festival, which played an important role in the development of modern Ukrainian popular music, the Verkhovna Rada of Ukraine established Ukrainian Music Day in 2026.